sifank/NexDome_Beaver/README.md

     - If the controller has some other value for home (other than zero), do a find home and set it to zero
     - Then either with the rotator's button or via the INDI driver, move the dome slit to north
     - Read the current az position from the Main tab of the INDI driver and set the Home Position field on the Rotator tab to this value
-- The Shutter Home and Measure Home functions will calculate and set all the max/min/acceleration/timeout settings
+- The 'AutoCalibrate' button will find the home sensor then calculate and set all the max/min/acceleration/timeout settings
   - You should not change these unless you really know what you are doing!
   - If either the rotator or shutter unit is turned off (zero values for the max/min, etc), you should redo the home procedures
   - To reset the rotator parameters back to defaults, click the 'Measure Home' button